Tomo-92/zOS_Joblog_to_Slack/README.md

 //
 ```

-At least, the following environmental variables is required to set values:
+At least, the following environmental variables are required to set values:
 - CLASSPATH .. to add jar file including zslack.properties and this class files
 - JZOSLIB ..
 JZOS-installed Dataset
 - LOGLIST .. list of output dataset names in joblog